maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The method of turning the trap off differs across dialects.
 In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in AppleSoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

 Note that `ON ERROR` can only be used with a `GOTO`, in contrast to a normal `ON` statement which also allows `GOSUB`.
-Using `GOSUB` here is not allowed and will return a syntax error.
+Using `GOSUB` here is not allowed and will return a syntax error when it is loaded.

 <a name="raise-aexp"></a>
 ### `RAISE` *aexp*